viebel/kids.klipse.tech/_posts/2016-06-18-programming-kids-2.md

 In the [previous chapter]({% post_url 2016-01-01-programming-kids-1%}), you have learned to compose **simple** expressions in computer programming language.

-In this chapter, you are going to learn how to compose **nested** expressions.
+In this chapter, you are going to learn how to compose **nested** expressions: expressions inside expressions inside expressions...

 ![Russian Dolls](/assets/images/russian_dolls.jpg)